Leading expertise meets advanced technology for world-class care, training and research.

 Vascular surgery addresses issues with the veins, arteries and lymphatic system, often using minimally invasive techniques.
 UW Medicine created its Vascular Surgery Service in 1983—the very first year that board certification in Vascular Surgery became available.
 Today, our Regional Vascular Center is internationally recognized for its leadership in treatment and research, and for pioneering techniques that have become the standard of care worldwide.

-UW Medicine’s Heart Institute is a national leader in innovative procedures like implantable cardiac defibrillators, circulatory support devices, and transcatheter aortic valve replacement.
+The UW Medicine Heart Institute is a national leader in innovative procedures like implantable cardiac defibrillators, circulatory support devices and transcatheter aortic valve replacement (TAVR).
 Our care providers bring world-class expertise in everything from minimally invasive cardiac procedures to complete heart transplants.
-The UW Medicine cardiology program was recognized as a high-performing specialty in 2018-19 by U.S. News & World Report.

 For patients recovering from serious conditions or trauma, our internationally recognized team works with you from consult to recovery to repair damaged tissue, restore function and restore your identity.
 Our surgeons perform unique treatments and procedures for patients from across the U.S. that are not offered anywhere else.